aappleton8/OpPermissions/README.md

  - oppermissions.oprequest.send : Enable the use of the */oprequest &lt;message&gt;* command, depending on the config file | Default: op
  - oppermissions.oprequest.receive : Enable the player to see op requests, depending on the config file | Default: op
  - oppermissions.seepluginmessages : Enable the player to see plugin messages (such as config save messages) | Default: op
+ - oppermissions.command.add : Enable the player to add a command to the list of blocked commands | Default: false
+ - oppermissions.command.remove : Enable the player to remove a command from the list of blocked commands | Default: false
+ - oppermissions.command.check : Enable the player to check if a command is blocked | Default: false
+ - oppermissions.command.list : Enable the player to list all the blocked commands | Default: false
+ - oppermissions.command.command : Enable the player to use the blocked commands | Default: false

 ## Config:
 All configurable options for this plugin are in the 'config.yml' file.
 This file contains the following fields.